Things to do in London in 2 days

 Known as Buckingham House, this building is the official residence of His Majesty the King and has 775 rooms and the largest private garden in London.

-Obviously, the monarch's chambers are not open to visitors, but if you buy your Buckingham Palace tickets you can admire the architecture of the building inside and tour some of the rooms:
+Obviously, the monarch's chambers are not open to visitors, but by booking your visit to Buckingham Palace you can admire the architecture of the building inside and tour some of the rooms:

 Changing of the Guard